code-saturne/code_saturne/extras/FMI/README.md

 * Once every methods are completed (mainly init, doStep, terminate, getters and setters of every used variable types), the FMU can be built;

+Note that when updating the FMU (for example adding variables), the generated `code_saturne.h` file in the project should be removed before re-building the FMU, as it will not be overwritten by default.

 Using code_saturne as a FMU
 ---------------------------